eve-esa/data-scraping/README.md

 ## Usage

 ### Testing
-For the usage with testing purposes, please create a `.env` file in the root of the project with the following content:
+For the usage with testing purposes, please create a `.env` file in the root of the project with the following content (ask to the project maintainer for the values of the `PROXY_USER` and `PROXY_PASSWORD` keys):
 ```bash
 AWS_URL=http://localhost:9100
 AWS_REGION=us-east-1